 - The Bali Vacation 2021 Fund.

-With this Disneyland Christmas vacation, we are getting closer to our goal of visiting ALL the Disney Parks around the world.
+Our next Disneyland Christmas vacation will get us one step closer to our goal of visiting ALL the Disney Parks around the world.

 Image credit: PxHere